microsoft/aksworkshop/_entries/02-02 challenge2-1.md

 #### Install Helm on the AKS cluster
 {% collapsible %}

-Tiller, teh server-side component with which Helm communicates, needs to use a `ServiceAccount` to authenticate to your AKS cluster.
+Tiller, the server-side component with which Helm communicates, needs to use a `ServiceAccount` to authenticate to your AKS cluster.
 For this lab, the `ServiceAccount` will have full cluster access:

 Save the YAML below as `helm-rbac.yaml` or download it from [helm-rbac.yaml](yaml-solutions/01. challenge-02/helm-rbac.yaml)